-A New Data Center to Meet Strategic Campus Needs
+An Enterprise-Level Data Center to Meet Strategic Campus Needs

 The University Data Center (UDC), completed in 2010, benefits campus by providing a secure, professionally managed data center to meet the growing information technology (IT) needs of researchers, colleges and schools, and administrative units at The University of Texas at Austin.